jorisvink/nyfe/README.md

 ## Random

-The random system in Nyfe is also based on the Keccak sponge.
+The random system in Nyfe is also based on Keccak.

 In this case, it will instantiate an Agelas context with keys that are derived from a random seed from the system which are